davidalpert/go-git-mob/README.md

 ### Uninstall

-- `git-mob` ships with an `implode` sub-command which cleans up and removes the top-level mob plugins and deletes itself:
+- `git-mob` ships with an `uninstall` sub-command which cleans up and removes the top-level mob plugins and deletes itself:

     ```
-    git mob implode
+    git mob uninstall
     ```

 <!-- USAGE EXAMPLES -->